AllenCell/aics-ml-segmentation/docs/demo_2.md

 ## Stage 5: Run **Curator**

-The curation goal of this step is for each image merge the two segmentation versions (one for interphase, one for mitotic).
+The curation goal of this step is to merge the two segmentation versions (one for interphase, one for mitotic) of each image.
 So, we chose to use the "merging" strategy in **Curator**.

 ```bash
 curator_merging \